Swedish Bombshell Elsa Hosk Embraces High-Slit Dress For A Leggy Display

-Swedish bombshell, Elsa Hosk, apparently knows exactly how to show off her best assets.
-She did just that in a series of two, new Instagram videos.
+Swedish bombshell Elsa Hosk apparently knows exactly how to show off her best assets.
+She did just that in a series of two new Instagram videos.

 The first video showed Elsa spinning around and playing with her flowing dress.
-It featured a halter-style top, with cut-outs that left her midriff on display.
+It featured a halter-style top, with cutouts that left her midriff on display.
 But what likely caught many people’s attention was the high slit on her left side.

 Hosk played up the cut of the dress by showing off her left leg.
 She did this by striking various poses while playing with the skirt.